 On-site at the farm, we have a small play area for younger children (with a climbing frame and sandpit) and mud kitchen in the orchard, plus a plethora of den building opportunities up in the woods for adventures galore.
 Also there is the tennis court, games room and basketball hoop to burn off excess energy!
 On the farm, you are welcome to help us feed the animals which include chickens, ducks and cows.
 Our guests have access to Cornwall Wildlife Trust’s events for children.
 Perhaps take a walk over to the village playground or further afield (and needing a car) try the South West Coastal path or Kit Hill.
 We have written an article Things to do with kids; Low cost, low carbon, low stress for easy day ideas.
 Other personal favourites are Calstock visits for a Scenic day out with stunning train ride, ice cream parlour, easy walk, playground and pub food.
 Or a trip to Plymouth Marina & the Mayflower Steps.

 Days Out – Becky Falls is stunning (woodland waterfalls in Dartmoor) and has walks suitable for toddlers through to teenagers, a petting zoo and other attractions.
 Tintagel, the home of King Arthur is fascinating for all ages (this has lots of steps so may be one for those will older children).
-The Eden Project (buy tickets online for 20% discount and to avoid queues) is always a hit (fun and educational!), even in bad weather.
+The Eden Project (we have discounted tickets and you can avoid the queues) is always a hit (fun and educational!), even in bad weather.
 The National Marine Aquarium shouldn’t be missed while you are in the area, with sharks, clown fish and local animals like crab and lobsters (again buy tickets online for 10% discount and to avoid queues).
 Lost Gardens of Heligan (again we have discounted tickets).
 Good sites to get ideas from are Tamar Trails, Visit Plymouth and Days Out with the Kids.